 Farrell Freshman 15: Countdown begins with Nos.
 13-15

-The Farrell Freshman 15 begins today with a look at Nos.
-13-15, highlighted by a Big 12 quarterback.
+The midseason Farrell Freshman 15 begins today with a look at Nos.
+13-15, led by a top defensive back, a rising quarterback and a surprise wide receiver.